cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 as it seamlessly integrates our approach into developers’ existing development environments and toolchains.

-As we described in our first blog post, we specifically target the types of resilience issues that are able to be identified during development, in the local development environment, with traditional mocking techniques.
+As we described in [our first blog post on Filibuster](http://christophermeiklejohn.com/filibuster/2021/10/02/filibuster-1.html), we specifically target the types of resilience issues that are able to be identified during development, in the local development environment, with traditional mocking techniques.
 As far as a methodology for fault injection, we build on observations made by